Add-in commands for Outlook

-Add-in commands are available only in Outlook 2013 or later on Windows, Outlook 2016 or later on Mac, Outlook on iPhone, Outlook on Android, Outlook on the web for Exchange 2016 or later, and Outlook on the web for Office 365 and Outlook.com.
+Add-in commands are available only in Outlook 2013 or later on Windows, Outlook 2016 or later on Mac, Outlook on iOS, Outlook on Android, Outlook on the web for Exchange 2016 or later, and Outlook on the web for Microsoft 365 and Outlook.com.

 Support for add-in commands in Outlook 2013 requires three updates:

 - March 8, 2016 security update for Outlook

 - March 8, 2016 security update for Office (KB3114816)

 - March 8, 2016 security update for Office (KB3114828)

 Support for add-in commands in Exchange 2016 requires Cumulative Update 5.

 Add-in commands are only available for add-ins that do not use ItemHasAttachment, ItemHasKnownEntity, or ItemHasRegularExpressionMatch rules to limit the types of items they activate on.
 However, contextual add-ins can present different commands depending on whether the currently selected item is a message or appointment, and can choose to appear in read or compose scenarios.
 Using add-in commands if possible is a best practice.